okutse/foodborne_diseases/main.md

 \caption{Line plots of listeria monocytogenes counts over time and grouped by Isoaltion type}(\#fig:fig-three)
 \end{figure}

+Additionally, we explored the summary frequencies of `Listeria monocytogenes` grouping by `Month` and `Isolation type`.
+Table \@ref(tab:table-two) summarizes the relative frequencies and we observe that most cases for `Listeria monocytogenes` were observed in the early month of January; with 40% for clinical isolation type and 22.92% for environmental/other types.
+Additionally, for the clinical isolation types, frequent cases were observed in the months of September and October at 26.67% and 11.67% respectively.
+For the environmental/other isolation type, during the warmer months of April to August, we observed a moderate number of cases of `Listeria monocytogenes` ranging between 6.99% and 9.08%.
+There was missing clinical isolation types cases observed during the months of March, April and July.
+Looking at the trends by State, California had the largest number of `Listeria monocytogenes`cases throughout our study time frame, $N$ = 2672 (18.38%), followed by New York and Washington DC at 12.78% and 8.67% respectively.
+Nevada, West Virginia and Puerto Rico had the least number of cases each at 0.02%.

 # Trends grouped by Isolation sources.

 As mentioned previously, we reduced by `Isolation source` variable to 38 broad categories.
 In Figure \@ref(fig:fig-four), we explore the trends over time in the counts of `Listeria monocytogenes` for the following sources: beef, chicken, dairy, pork, fish, food, potato, water.
 We observe that the most common isolate source in our data is dairy, water, followed by food and and pork.

 \begin{figure}[H]